Average Income in the USA by Family and Household

 In 2013, the Fed did what it could by keeping interest rates low.
 But those low rates created an asset bubble in the stock market, which hit new highs.
 At the same time, average income levels briefly rose.

 In 2014, new technology in shale oil drilling boosted incomes in Montana, Wyoming, North Dakota, South Dakota, Nebraska.
 But incomes fell in those areas when oil prices did.
-Washington D.C. and the states around it (West Virginia, Virginia, and Maryland, also improved.
+Washington D.C. and the states around it, specifically West Virginia, Virginia, and Maryland, also improved.

 Historical Real Median Household Income, Economic Growth, and Unemployment